-The Early Childhood degree is uniquely configured to provide students with a grounding in child development from the Department of Human Development and Family Studies followed by courses in curriculum and instruction in the College of Education.
+The Early Childhood Education degree is uniquely configured to provide students with a grounding in child development from the Department of Human Development and Family Sciences followed by courses in curriculum and instruction in the College of Education.
 The Early Childhood program meets current Texas requirements for teacher certification.
-Opportunity is afforded in the Child Development Research Center and Texas Tech University Early Head Start for the student to observe and interact with infants, toddlers, and young children.
+Opportunity is afforded in the Christine DeVitt and Helen DeVitt Jones Child Development Research Center and Texas Tech University Early Head Start for the student to observe and interact with infants, toddlers, and young children.
+These learning laboratories provide authentic learning experiences in early childhood education as students observe and learn developmentally appropriate practice in teaching and guidance from experienced Early Childhood teachers.
 Both centers are accredited by the National Association for the Education of Young Children.